MorrisHohoho/NOOB_BLOGS/docs/notes/index.md

 # About
-Here are my notes for courses that I've finished.
+Here are my notes for studying.
+Most of them are about EECS right now.